Philidor Docs

 • Immutable (10): No parameters can change.
 The code is the final word.

-• No timelock (1-2): Admin can change parameters instantly.
+• No timelock (1): Admin can change parameters instantly.
 Depositors have no warning.

 • Governance strength does not bypass asset-level hard caps, review caps, or fail-safe constraints.
+A vault with strong governance but a hard-failed asset is still capped by the asset hard-fail.

 • If fail-safe mode is fail_closed, risk output is withheld regardless of governance score.